Menu Close

 Maximise natural light exposure

 Spend time outdoors during daylight hours.
-Exposure to natural light can help regulate your body clock and improve mood.
+Exposure to natural light can help regulate your circadian rhythm and improve mood.
 Even a short walk during the day can make a difference.

 Stay active